phetsims/equality-explorer/doc/implementation-notes.md

 ## Miscellaneous

-While this simulation only presents the student with at most one variable, the code was written to support multiple variables.
+**Multi-variable support**: While this simulation only presents the student with at most one variable, the code was written to support multiple variables.
 As of this writing, a non-production screen is provided to verify multi-variable support.
 Run with the `xy` query parameter to add the _x & y_ screen.
 Note that this screen may be moved to its own simulation in the future, see https://github.com/phetsims/equality-explorer/issues/99.
 Support for multiple variables and XYScreen